Computing in Construction, Master of Engineering

 Topics

-The Computing is Construction programme looks at the construction sector from a data perspective: what kinds of data is produced and consumed over construction lifecycle.
+The Computing in Construction programme looks at the construction sector from a data perspective: what kinds of data is produced and consumed over construction lifecycle.
 Also models of different kinds - BIM models, city models, point clouds, etc. - are seen and used as particular types of data.

 The overarching themes in the studies are (1) linking different kinds of data with each other across models and datasets, and (2) interoperability of systems: how systems can use data produced by others, and how workflows could be automated.
 (It should be stressed that the programme does not teach the use of BIM authoring tools, practices of BIM-based design, BIM coordination, or other such skills).